awsdocs/amazon-codeguru-reviewer-user-guide/doc_source/create-github-enterprise-association.md

 # Create a GitHub Enterprise Server repository association in Amazon CodeGuru Reviewer<a name="create-github-enterprise-association"></a>

  You can create a GitHub Enterprise Server repository association using the Amazon CodeGuru Reviewer console, the AWS CLI, or the CodeGuru Reviewer SDK\.
-Before you create a GitHub Enterprise Server repository association, you must have a GitHub Enterprise Server respository\.
+Before you create a GitHub Enterprise Server repository association, you must have a GitHub Enterprise Server repository\.

 **Note**
 GitHub Enterprise Cloud repositories have a different procedure and different prerequisites\.
 If you're using GitHub Enterprise Cloud, [follow this procedure instead](https://docs.aws.amazon.com/codeguru/latest/reviewer-ug/create-github-association.html)\.